Nick-Anderssohn/Apicalypse/Ares/README.md

 }.Build();
 ```
 Note that you can leave out any part of the builder if you don't want it in the query (i.e. Search or Sort).
 The most complicated part of building queries is usually the Where statement.
+I recommend checking out the
+WhereTest.cs file for more examples.